iandorsey00/geodata/README.md

 * Allow users to easily view both data available directly from Census files (called "component data" in this program) and the data normally only available by performing mathematical operations (called "compound data" in this program).
-* Allow users to group data by counties (a future goal).
+* Allow users to group places and their data by counties (a future goal).

 ## Setup